SewerynKaminski/Advent-of-Code-in-V/modules/year2021/day7/README.md

 This costs a total of 168 fuel.
 This is the new cheapest possible outcome; the old alignment position (2) now costs 206 fuel instead.

-Determine the horizontal position that the crabs can align to using the least fuel possible so they can make you an escape route!
-How much fuel must they spend to align to that position?
+Determine the horizontal position that the crabs can align to using the least fuel possible so they can make you an escape route! **How much fuel must they spend to align to that position?**

-Your puzzle answer was 89791146.
+Your puzzle answer was `89791146`.

 **Both parts of this puzzle are complete!
 They provide two gold stars:** ⭐ :star: